coreprocess/linux-unattended-installation/readme.md

 | `<ssh-public-key-file>` | The ssh public key to be placed in authorized_keys | `$HOME/.ssh/id_rsa.pub` |
 | `<disk-file>` | The path of the disk image created by this script | `ubuntu-<VERSION>-amd64-<ram-size>-<disk-size>.<disk-format>` |

-Use the generated disk image as stock image.
-Do not boot the stock image itself, since the ssh host key will be generated on first boot.
+Use the generated disk image as template image and create copies of it to deploy virtual or physical machines.
+Do not boot the template itself, since the ssh host key will be generated on first boot.